prakashstha/probability-ngram/README.md

-# Assignment: Probability: N-gram Language Model
+# Probability: N-gram Language Model

 This was one of our assignment in CS760: Artificial Intelligence.
 The goal of this assignment was to give us some experience implementing a probabilistic model.
 It assumes you have already familiarized yourself with Git and Maven.